Telegram bot CLI

 Create a group and add the bot

-To create a group from Telegram we simply click on create group and select the users that will be in that group.
-It is important that one of those users is our bot in order to be able to send messages to that specific group.
-We can also simply add the bot to an existing group.
+To create a group from Telegram, you must click on create group and select the users who will be in that group.
+It is important that one of those users is our bot in order to send messages to that group specifically.

-Configuring Pandora-Telegram CLI
+Configure Pandora-Telegram CLI

 pip3 install -r requirements.txt